 A transfer on death deed, also called a “TOD deed” or “TODD” is a piece of paper that explains who should get your real estate (or house) on your death without the need of seeking approval from a probate court.

-Unfortunately, a transfer on death deed must be completed correctly and recorded in the County where the property is located for the document to be effective.
+For a document of this nature to be effective, a transfer on death deed must be completed and recorded in the County where the property is located.

 Can a Minnesota TODD transfer a piece of property to more than one person?